Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

 ## Assertations:

-1. Upon selecting the "Reset Password" button, the user is directed to the password reset page.
+1. Upon selecting the "Forgot your password?" button, the user is directed to the password reset page.

 2. Upon entering a valid, registered email address, the user receives a notification that a password reset email has been sent.